kjpgit/techdemo/dotnet_client_server/README.md

 But at some point there are diminishing returns, and also developer productivity, bugs, and security are big tradeoffs.

-I also appreciate the exceptions thrown by the runtime when I was up against max file descriptor limits.
+I appreciate the exceptions thrown by the runtime when I was up against max file descriptor limits.
 "Errors must not pass silently" - I'm glad C# agrees.

+I also appreciate that everything "just worked" with 500K Unix sockets.
+I was expecting something in the runtime (e.g. epoll) to break.  .NET just keeps surprising me.